najnesnaj/pinetime-zephyr/docs/drivers/cst816s.md

 ### create driver

 The driver reads only one position.
-Multitouch is possible, but the screen is small….
+Multitouch is possible, but the screen is small....

 see under drivers/sensor/cst816s